gabrielsoltz/metahub/README.md

 }
 ```

-The check `EC2.19` it's classified as Critical severity by the Security Standard.
-Is it really a Critical finding?
+The check `EC2.19` it's classified as `Critical` severity by the Security Standard.

-What if we can go further based on the findings and get more information, for example, check what is this SG attached to, if it's public or not, for how long, who did it, and getting all this information in the same simple output that MetaHub provides and even filtering on top of that information.
+What if we can go further based on the findings and get more information?
+For example, check what this SG is attached to, if it's public or not, for how long, and who did it, and get all this information in the same simple output that MetaHub provides and even filter on top of that information.

-MetaChecks are defined by ResourceType.
-For the previous example, the resource type is AwsEc2SecurityGroup.

-Let's run MetaHub again for the previous finding:
+Let's run MetaHub again for the previous finding with MetaChecks enabled:

 ```
-{
 "arn:aws:ec2:eu-west-1:01234567890:security-group/sg-01234567890": {
   "findings": [
   ...
   ],
   "AwsAccountId": "01234567890",
   "metachecks": {
-      "is_attached_to_ec2_instance": "['i-01234567890', 'i-01234567891', 'i-01234567892', 'i-01234567893', 'i-01234567894']",
-      "is_attached_to_ec2_instance_with_public_ip": "False",
-      "is_attached_to_network_interfaces": "['eni-01234567890', 'eni-01234567891', 'eni-01234567892', 'eni-01234567892']",
-      "GroupName": "SGGRroupName",
-      "tags_owner": null
+    "is_attached_to_network_interfaces": [
+      "eni-01234567890",
+      "eni-01234567891",
+      "eni-01234567892",
+      "eni-01234567893",
+      "eni-01234567894"
+    ],
+    "is_attached_to_ec2_instances": [
+      "i-01234567899",
+      "i-01234567898",
+      "i-01234567897",
+      "i-01234567896",
+      "i-01234567895",
+      "i-01234567894"
+    ],
+    "is_attached_to_public_ips": [
+      "200.200.200.200"
+    ],
+    "is_attached_to_managed_services": false,
+    "tag_Owner": "Gabriel"
   }
 }
-}
 ```

-Now you have in addition to the findings, extra information that you can programtically combine to make decistions.
+So now, in addition to the `findings` section we have an extra section `metachecks.`

+MetaChecks are defined by ResourceType.
+For the previous example, the resource type is `AwsEc2SecurityGroup`.

+You can use MetaChecks for your filters or for updating resources.
+See [Filtering](#Filtering)

 Use cases examples:
 - Trigger an alert when you find a SG open for port 3389/TCP and it's attached to a Public resource.
 - Change severity for a finding that is related with port 3389/TCP from Critical to High when is NOT attached to a public resource.

 # Filtering